ResearchForumOnline/WordpressAIchatbot/README.md

 Most do not understand how much money this will save people per month, bypassing so much bs with this plugin!

 ![Main Settings](Screenshot_1762.png)

+Free Support for this plugin if you buy our website hosting!

+-shop.talktoai.org-

 EASY UPLOAD our .zip file install, add FREE Groq or paid openai google xai api key, job done!